Tap to search

 Tour and tasting at one of the country’s premiere biodynamic winemakers, Guerila.
 Visit to hill town of Stanjel in the Karst region, a region dominated by air-dried prosciutto, bold red Teran wines, caves and stone houses.
 Tasting of Teran (fresh, aged and barrique styles) and Vitovska (indigenous white of the Karst) at CV winery.
 Four course dinner at Majerija restaurant/homestead, where we overnight in Vipava Valley.

 Tour of UNESCO protected Skocjan caves, an amazing underground world featuring Europe’s deepest underground canyon.
 Typical Karst lunch at local family’s agriturismo who make virtually everything on the table, including a killer honey ice cream!
 Arrive into Brda, Slovenia’s most prestigious wine region and get a great intro to the region’s flagship white, Rebula.
 Check into lodgings at a villa with patio opening up to rolling hills and olive groves.
-Five course dinner paired with orange/macerated wines at Kabaj winery.
+Five course dinner paired with orange/macerated wines including Tokaj Friuliano, Pinot Gris and Pinot Blanc all made in macerated style.
 Overnight in Brda.

 Optional visit to outdoor First World War museum before exploring the narrow streets of Brda’s most charming hill town, Smartno.
 Lunch of traditional white polenta in a sauce of prosciutto and peas with a surprise dessert that will prompt you to ask the chef for her recipe.
 Explore the originator of orange wines on the Italian side of Brda (known as Collio) before sitting down for wonderful comfort food at a Slovenian family-run restaurant in Italy.
 Overnight in Brda

 Start the day with Slovenia’s best sparkling wines and a tour of the region’s oldest cellar at Bjana winery.
-Mouthwatering cheeses (herbal, aged and fresh cheeses) at BIO-certified dairy before exploring an Italian city founded by none other than Julius Caesar.
-Fall in love with the local frico dish.
-Food coma before arriving back at villa for a home-cooked dinner.
+Mouthwatering cheeses (herbal, aged and fresh cheeses) at BIO-certified dairy before exploring an Italian city founded by none other than Julius Caesar himself and meet with a local Friulian family that helped save the most typical indigenous red wine of the region called Schioppettino.
+Arrive back in Brda for a home-cooked dinner and samplings of more wines.
 Overnight in Brda

 Browse the hill town of Motovun with glorious views all around.
 Head to the forests with a local truffle hunter and dogs to sniff out lunch.
 Regardless of what we find there will be a truffle-themed lunch in the countryside.
 Chill out with fantastic views down to the sea at our secluded hotel perched up on Mt.
 Ucka.
 Relax with your favorite wine and watch the sun go down over the Adriatic.
 Four course seafood dinner at a one-star Michelin restaurant.
 Overnight in Kvarner region